Tomcariello/Squids/Readme.txt

         *Give him medicine
         *He's healed!
 Now you need to escort him out of the cave *Make Green follow Red

-        To finish this quest:
+        *Activate Trigger after healing GREEN
+        *Script rocks falling on your way out
-            Script unavoidable rock falling so Green reveals his ability (grabbing special blocks from underneath by jumping out of the way)
+        *Create ability to grip some ceilings (tagged: Grippable_Ceiling) *Green reveals his ability to grab special blocks from underneath by jumping out of the way of the blocks

         Explain ability so it can be used by Player Take Green to the exit which requires this ability (top right - not created yet)

 To Do/Fix:
-    Destroy bullets when they collide with walls/floors/ceilings Health items should not interrupt your jump (no impact physics) Large grab item was not collectible by Player...?
+    Hide Medicine until you talk to GREEN for the first time Destroy bullets when they collide with walls/floors/ceilings Health items should not interrupt your jump (no impact physics) Large grab item was not collectible by Player...?